 The policy of apartheid has moved the poor away from job opportunities and access to amenities.
 This has burdened the workforce with enormous travel distances to their places of employment and commercial centres, and thus with excessive costs.
 There is also inadequate public transport infrequencies and routes coverage, poor coordination, and other infrequencies.
 The Mopani District Municipal area is characterised by inadequate public transport despite the fact that the majority of the population is reliant on busses.
 Generally the available modes of transport are not up to standard, nor safe, reliable, affordable or accessible.
 The public transport needs of the disabled are also not catered for as proposed in the ITP.
-There is an oversupply of taxis on tarred roads and an undersupply of taxis on rural gravelled roads; therefore these areas are fully dependent on bakkies.
+There is an oversupply of taxis on tarred roads; therefore these areas are fully dependent on bakkies.